RolandPheasant/TailBlazer/Documents/Fast Scrolling.md

 # Tail Blazer has just got faster

-I have manage to achieve significant performance improvements in tail blazer by indexing files.
+I have managed to achieve significant performance improvements in tail blazer by indexing any files which are loaded.
 This has allowed 3 things

  - Rapid lookup of lines of text as a user scrolls or as the log is modified
  - True virtualisation where the only log entry lines in memory are those visible on the screen